 Every person is different, depending on their age and disease trajectory.
 Like the stages of labour during birth, there are somewhat predictable stages as we release into dying.
 To help alleviate some of the fear & anxiety that may show up when we don’t understand the unknown, take note of the following changes that may occur.

 1 to 3 months: You will notice decreased consciousness and a gradual separation of your person’s interest in the outside world (news, TV, newspapers, etc.) and more time spent withdrawing and sleeping.
-They are preparing for their final journey into the unknown, often comforted by their beliefs such as loved ones will meet them on the other side, or whatever they have learned through religious or spiritual teachings.
+As we prepare for our final journey into the unknown, we are often comforted by beliefs such as loved ones who will meet us, or whatever we have learned through religious or spiritual teachings.
 As outer awareness declines, speak slowly & clearly to avoid confusion and allow for understanding.
-Of note, some people lose their ability to communicate verbally which may be frustrating for them.
+Of note, some people lose their ability to communicate verbally which may be frustrating.

 BODY: Barbara Karnes, R.N., describes our bodies as being like an eggshell surrounding our life force inside.
 Food has such a cultural significance in our lives, it’s difficult to withhold nourishment from those we love.
 As the need for calories decreases and the digestive system shuts down, there is more room for gentle loving energy, soft touch, and soft-spoken words.
-Consider reading to your person, from books or passages you feel will comfort them.
+Consider reading from books or passages you feel may comfort them or get audio books from the library or online.
 It is said that hearing is the final sense to go, so continue to speak to your loved one knowing they hear you, without being able to respond.
 Hydration needs also decrease and elimination output (urine/bowel) will slow down.

 1 to 2 weeks: Confusion/Disorientation occurs as sleeping increases although it is still possible to wake your person for brief periods.
 You may notice your loved one talking about people, places, and events that have happened in the past, as their focus is changing from this world to the next.
 Many believe that their ancestors who have passed before them return to accompany them.
 Do not be alarmed by your loved one speaking to their dead parents or friends/family.
 Maggie Callanan & Patricia Kelley, in their book Final Gifts, teach that some hospice patients appear to prepare for their final journey.
 Patients may also see non-physical beings and perceive space and time outside of our 3-D understanding.
 Don’t worry or become concerned with correcting your person about what is currently happening around them, rather join them in their own reality as they prepare to leave this life.